Jotis86/NY-Taxi-Tip-Prediction-Project/README.md

    - Training the model on the training data.
    - Evaluating the model on the test data.

+## 📉 Results
-## 📉 Results: The performance of the RandomForest model has been evaluated using various error metrics and the coefficient of determination.
+ - The performance of the RandomForest model has been evaluated using various error metrics and the coefficient of determination.
 The results obtained are as follows:
    - Mean Absolute Error (MAE): Provides an average measure of the absolute errors between the predictions and the actual values.
    - Mean Squared Error (MSE): Calculates the average of the squared errors, which penalizes larger errors more.
    - Root Mean Squared Error (RMSE): Is the square root of the MSE, providing a measure in the same units as the original data.
    - Coefficient of Determination (R²): Indicates the proportion of the variance in the dependent data that is predictable from the independent variables.

  - Additionally, several charts were created to evaluate the results:
    - Scatter Plot of Predictions vs. Actual Values: This chart shows how the model’s predictions compare with the actual values.
 The red line represents the ideal case where the predictions are exactly equal to the